-About 6 months ago I signed up for a free trial of Blinkist to try out Audiobook summaries.
-I liked the service so much I purchased a yearly subscription.
+Two years ago, I signed up for a free trial of Blinkist to try out Audiobook summaries.
+I liked the service so much.
+I purchased a yearly subscription.

 There were also books that I was very pleased I did not spend 10 hours reading to get that simple or even unremarkable message.

 So for me, this service is great.

 Blinkist is a very professional service, their narrators are first class, and the books are very logically laid out and easy to follow.

 With every book summary, you get a high-quality 15-minute audiobook and a written summary of the book if you prefer to read it.